 To best give voice to mentally ill clients of IPAS, at least six members of the MIAC must be receiving or have received mental health services, or have a family member who is receiving or has received mental health services, and at least one member must be the parent of a minor receiving mental heath services.

 All MIAC meetings are held at 1pm at the Indiana Protection & Advocacy Services Office located at 4701 N. Keystone Ave., Suite222, Indianapolis, Indiana.
-The next upcoming meeting is scheduled for November 4, 2013.
+The next upcoming meeting is scheduled for May 5, 2014.
+The May 5th MIAC meeting will begin at the conclusion of the 1pm closed Executive Session.
+The approximate time for the MIAC meeting is 1:30pm.

 These members serve for a single four-year, non-renewable term.